jennguyen1/nhuyhoa/_posts/2016-01-04-Causal-Inference.md

 Analyses should be analyzed based on how the data was designed.
 Failing to do so may lead to biased results.

 # Missing Data

+Missing data falls into a number of categories

+* **Missing completely at random**: probability of missingness same for all units
+* **Missingness at random**: pattern of missing data can be attributed to variables that are observed
+* **Missinginess that depends on unobserved predictors**: missing data are informative, will bias results
+* **Missingness that depends on missing value**: censoring

+It is generally impossible to know whether data is really missing at random or it is due to unobserved predictors.
+We generally make assumptions or check with other studies.

+We cannot deal statistically with missing data.
+It is important to note that data is missing and interpret results with this taken into account.

+With missing data, there are a number of things we can do to proceed with analysis

+* Complete-case analysis: drop all cases with missing data
+* Available-case analysis: study different subsets of data where data is fully available
+* Simple imputation: replace with mean, last available value, etc
+* Indicator variables for missing predictors: replace missing data with 0, include interactions with predictor
+* Regress other predictors on missing variable and predict missing data (either point estimate or incorporating error)
+* Bayesian imputation: model the missing data points (alongside the responses)